DrorSh/openalex_to_gbq/README.md

 winpty docker run --name node -v /$PWD/proj:/proj --rm -ti node sh
 ```

+3. Convert files

-3. In each of the scripts provided, edit the `FOLDER` to correspond to the desired source and run the script from the container
+In each of the scripts provided, edit the `FOLDER` to correspond to the desired source and run the script from the container

+Note: `venues` and `authors` do not require convertion and can be uploaded as is.

 ```
 node run_works